-- Read longer texts specialised in different subject areas - management, finance, culture, history, sciences, etc.
+- Read longer texts specialized in different subject areas - management, finance, culture, history, sciences, etc.

 - Listen to the news and watch documentaries on various topics in English.

-- Practise talking with other English speakers about yourself – your hobbies, interests, everyday life, family, job, dreams and professional aspirations.
+- Practice talking with other English speakers about yourself – your hobbies, interests, everyday life, family, job, dreams and professional aspirations.

 - When you have a solid foundation of English language knowledge and skills, join an IELTS course or work with a professional IELTS tutor.